 Feel free to leave comments or to contact me directly if you'd like any more information on life as an artist in Japan, what a PhD in Fine Art involves, applying for the Japanese Government Monbusho Scholarship program (MEXT), or to talk about diagrams and diagrammatic art in general.

-from David Hayman's A First Draft Version of Finnegans Wake.
+covered in Joyce's own revisions, from David Hayman's A First Draft Version of Finnegans Wake.

 The illustration above gives a glimpse into the intricate web of ideas created by James Joyce during the writing of his experimental and difficult novel Finnegans Wake, first published in 1939.
-In one of the most dense and convoluted plots in literary history, readers are left with the impression that events are happening simultaneously thanks to joyce's use of multiple, interconnected and disjointed narratives.
+In one of the most dense and convoluted plots in literary history, readers are left with the impression that events are happening simultaneously thanks to Joyce's use of multiple, interconnected and disjointed narratives.

 The Irish experimental poet Billy Mills described it as "the book the web was invented for", proposing that by taking in to account music, the act of reading-aloud and contemporary digital technologies we are able to open up rich new interpretations of the text that have much more in common with encyclopedias and web hypertexts than the conventional format of the novel.
 (1) Mills article can be found here.